Whip up a batch of this amazing recipe for Italian Sausage Stuffed Shells tonight! It’s a flavorful casserole dish that feeds a crowd!

 Italian Sausage Stuffed Shells are my go-to for bringing dinner to a friend in need.
 I have brought it to families with a new baby, after a move, and after a death in the family.
 The Italian sausage in this casserole makes it extra special.
 It’s filling, easy to make, and makes great leftovers.

 I used to make this meal with manicotti, but I have found that the shells are easier to stuff.
 Manicotti will absolutely work if that’s what you have on hand.
+We have also used ground beef in place of the Italian sausage and it was still really yummy.

 - 2 teaspoons olive oil